NikkelM/Game-Pass-API/README.md

 The following is a list of all configuration items, their defaults in the `config.default.json` and the values you can assign to them.

-If a given property is not present in the configuration file, it will automatically be assumed to have a value of `false` (or equivalent, depending on the property type), and not be included in the output.
+If a property under `includedProperties` is not present in the configuration file, it is left out of the output; any other optional property falls back to the default listed in its table below.

 #### Top-level properties